aantron/ocaml.org/data/planet/coherentpdf/graphicspdf-a-version-of-ocamls-graphics-module-which-outputs-pdf.md

 source:
 ---

-<p>I&rsquo;ve been packaging up some little pieces of previously-released software as OPAM packages, hoping that will make them more widely used.</p>
+<p>I’ve been packaging up some little pieces of previously-released software as OPAM packages, hoping that will make them more widely used.</p>
 <p>GraphicsPDF is just like Graphics, but it outputs a PDF file of the commands, instead of displaying them on screen.</p>
 <p>The development repository is <a href="https://github.com/johnwhitington/graphicspdf">at github</a></p>
 <p>The easiest way to install is through OPAM:</p>